Bylaws concerning Leonard Medal, Nier Prize and Fellows:

 - The Committee and Council shall observe strict confidentiality throughout the entire selection process.
 Documents, remarks, and criticisms regarding qualifications of nominees may not be communicated to anyone not a member of the Committee or Council.
 Persons providing nominations, documentation, or advice shall also be urged to maintain confidentiality.

-- The Chairman will ensure that Committee members have all available documents on every candidate under active consideration, and a copy of these rules.
+- The Chair will ensure that Committee members have all available documents on every candidate under active consideration, and a copy of these rules.

 - Voting should conform to recent practice.
-The Chairman will distribute ballots on which members rank each candidate in order of preference, with 1 for first choice, 2 for second, etc.
+The Chair will distribute ballots on which members rank each candidate in order of preference, with 1 for first choice, 2 for second, etc.